 - Clear options and choices, which reduce anxiety and opposition when children are asked questions

 Another vital aspect of social worker home visit safety strategies is cultural competence.
-Successful social workers are committed to cultural understanding and respecting the diversity of their clients.
+Successful social workers are committed to cultural understanding and respecting the ethnic diversity of their clients.
 This understanding helps social workers earn their clients’ trust, resulting in improved outcomes.

 Consider additional safety strategies and techniques when visiting a client at home.